Toucaan/toucaan.docs/blog/2023-03-01-a-css-router/index.md

 Welcome to the newest chapter on [rethinking css frameworks](./blog/rethinking-css-frameworks) with the Toucaan.
 In this chapter, we will implement [a css router](./blog/a-css-router) that will allow us to isolate and deliver only medium-specific stylesheets that "belong" to the device.

 This css router will form the backbone of [Principles of Intrinsic Design](./docs/core-concepts/intrinsic).
-Therefore it is advised to read the ideas discussed in this post carefully.
+It is advisable to read the ideas shared in this post carefully.

 <!--truncate-->
 ### Two States of Web Design